tourhunter-com/yii2-dev-updater/README.md

 www-data ALL=(ALL) NOPASSWD: /bin/composer,/var/www/myYii2Project/yii
 ```

-An essential thing is that you must show the right ways to the files used by the component.
+An essential thing is that you must show the right paths to the files used by the component.
 By default it is a console utility of Yii2 framework.

 Also make sure to comment the following code in `/etc/sudoers` if it is there:
 ```
 #Defaults    requiretty
 ```